widok/widok/docs/chapters/02-concepts.md

 ```

 ## Single-page applications
-The basic application from the [last chapter](GettingStarted) looked like this:
+The basic application from the [previous chapter](#getting-started) looked like this:

 ```scala
 package org.widok.example